dataandai/Second-pass-analysis-for-pruned-LLMs-using-Independent-Component-Analysis/README.md

 ---

-## 7. Outputs and interpretation
+## Outputs

 ### `summary.csv`

-Each row corresponds to one scanned linear module and includes:
+Each row corresponds to one scanned linear module and includes fields such as:

-- module name,
+- module name
-- weight shape,
+- weight shape
-- current sparsity,
+- current sparsity
-- proposed extra sparsity,
+- proposed extra sparsity
-- estimated total sparsity after applying the mask,
+- estimated total sparsity after applying the mask
+- score mean
-- score mean and standard deviation,
+- score standard deviation
-- number of proposed new zeros.
+- number of proposed new zeros

-### Score matrix
+### Score matrices

-For module weight matrix $W$, the score matrix has the same shape:
+For module weight matrix \(W\), the score matrix has the same shape:

 ```math
 \mathrm{score}